Prior Learning Assessment Portfolio

 What are standardized credits?

-This category includes corporate training courses that are evaluated by either the American Council on Education (ACE) or the Program for Non-Collegiate Sponsored Instruction (PONSI).
+This category includes corporate training courses that are evaluated by either the American Council on Education (ACE) or the National College Credit Recommendation Service.
 Official transcripts are required to document this type of training.
 Historically, we have seen standardized credits from many companies.

 What is a college level learning essay?

-During the Prior Learning and Writing Development course, you will write a college level learning essay.
-In addition to satisfying the courses requirements, the essay may be submitted as part of your portfolio to be evaluated for additional credit.
+In the PLA1000 course, you will learn to write a college level learning essay.
+The essay may be submitted as part of your portfolio to be evaluated for additional credit.
 You will apply Kolb's Model of Experiential Learning to your learning experience by using a college course description for the framework of your essay.
 Your instructor will guide you through the process of writing the essay.

 How much does a prior learning portfolio cost?